anmpahwa/CE5540/README.md

-# CE5540 - Optimisation Techniques in Transportation Engineering
+# CE5540 - Data Analysis and Computation Techniques for Transportation Engineers

 ### Objectives